kevinolega/callcentertrainingtips/about.md

 I assisted students with the enrollment process and gave additional coaching upon graduation.

-Over the years, the mistakes, experience, studies and questions led me to accumulate a massive amount of lessons.
+Over the years, the mistakes, experience, studies, and questions led me to accumulate a massive amount of lessons.

 You'll find lessons on how to improve confidence, speak better English, present well during interviews and job hunting strategies on this website.